elastic/eui/wiki/eui-documentation-site.md

    import Accordion from './accordion';
 ```

-- A variable to employs Webpack's `raw-loader` to to store the example component's source code as a string.
-This will be used in the Demo JS tab.
+- A variable to employ Webpack's `raw-loader` to store the example's source code as a string.
+This will be rendered in the Demo JS tab.

    **Example**
 ```